jmorrow4692/CompositeLevelandEntanglemets/README.md

 In order to utilize this code, one needs to do the following first:

-0. Download the zip file entanglements.zip and the magma file routines.m
+0. Download the zip file RZBData.zip and the magma file routines.m

 1. Upload the zip and .m files in server where Magma is installed (This code is compatible with Magma V2.20-7).